-Concerns or queries about this policy can be raised with any member of staff or the headteacher.
+Concerns or queries about this policy can be raised with the headteacher.

 6. Cyber-bullying

 6.1 Definition

 Cyber-bullying takes place online, such as through social networking sites, messaging apps or gaming sites.
 Like other forms of bullying, it is the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.